hylang/py2hy/README.rst

 Usage
 ============================================================

 To use the command-line interface, see ``python3 -m py2hy --help``.
-The programmtic interface comprises two functions, of which see the docstrings:
+The programmatic interface comprises two functions, of which see the docstrings:

 - ``py2hy.ast_to_models``
 - ``py2hy.ast_to_text``